-Memoir and nonfiction writers are observers, continually examining our lives and the lives of others.
-This workshop will focus on how to take difficult circumstances and use those life experiences as the rich “raw material” for new work--memoir vignettes, personal essays, or other forms of nonfiction writing.
-By the end of the day, you will have worked through a topic and be well on your way to writing about it (and others) in a thoughtful and critical way.
-This class is open to writers of all levels and abilities.
-There will be a short lunch break halfway through the session.
+Writers are observers, continually examining our lives and the lives of others.
+This workshop will focus on taking difficult circumstances/times when we as writers faced obstacles and challenges that as writers become the rich “raw material” for new work.
+By the end, you will have worked through a topic and be well on your way to writing about it (and others) in a thoughtful and critical way.
+The workshop will feature short readings, discussion, and in class writing exercises—you will leave both refreshed and inspired.

 This workshop runs from 10am-5pm with a one-hour lunch break in the middle.

 Judah Leblang is a storyteller, memoirist and writing teacher.
 His essays and commentaries have been broadcast throughout the US on more than 150 NPR and ABC-network radio stations, as well as several Canadian stations.
 He is a regular columnist for Bay Windows, Boston’s gay newspaper, and an instructor at Grub Street.
 He is the author of two memoirs: Finding My Place (2013) and Echoes of Jerry (2019).